What surgery is available, and what techniques are involved?

 Dual plane augmentation

-When slender women with slightly drooping breasts seek enlargement surgery, surgeons often combine these two routes, placing the implants partly behind the breast and partly behind the muscle.
-Through this combined approach surgeons techniques.
+Surgeons often combine these two routes, placing the implants partly behind the breast and partly behind the muscle.
+Through this combined approach, surgeons try to give patients the benefits of both techniques.
 This is called a dual plane augmentation.
+If implants are inserted behind the muscle, they are likely to move when the muscle contracts.
+This is called animation and is normal.

 What type of implants should I have?